-Dave Charlton is currently Deputy Spokesperson of the ATLAS Collaboration at the Large Hadron Collider at CERN, until 2013.
+Until early 2017, Dave was Spokesperson of the international ATLAS Collaboration for four years.
 ATLAS is a global collaboration of some 3000 scientists.
-The Spokesperson is the scientific head of the collaboration, and has two deputies.
-Prior to becoming Deputy Spokesperson, Dave was Physics Coordinator of ATLAS, in the run-up to the start of collision data-taking.
+The Spokesperson is the scientific head of the collaboration.
+Prior to becoming Spokesperson, Dave was Deputy Spokesperson for four years, and before that Physics Coordinator of ATLAS in the run-up to the start of collision data-taking.